hmartiro/android-arduino-wifi/README.md

  and associated library on Arduino
  * WiFi client socket implemented using AsyncTask in Android
  * UI for connecting, disconnecting, reading, and writing
- * Exception handling to prevent app crashes
+ * Exception handling and error management to prevent crashes
  * Parsing of complete newline-delimited messages from the stream
  * Lots of comments

 **Requirements:**

-  * Android device with WiFi enabled.
+  * Android device with WiFi enabled
-  * Arduino with a WiFly shield.
+  * Arduino with a WiFly shield
-  * Android Studio and an Arduino IDE.
+  * Android Studio and an Arduino IDE
+  * A WiFi network to connect to and a not-blocked port

 **Usage:**